lighterletter/Dual-level-API-request/README.md

-# Android simple-API-request application.
+# Android: simple-API-request application.
- A simple application that connects to the github public API.
+ A simple application that connects to the ruby-on-rails github public API.
- It displays current issues for the rails repo, creating on item click, a dialog that displays comments on that particular issue.
+ Application displays scrollview of current issues for the repo using a simple implementation of the RecyclerView class, creating on item click, a dialog that displays comments on that particular issue.

  ![](https://github.com/lighterletter/VineAudition/blob/master/sample/issuesappsample.gif)